What You Need to Know About Schizoaffective Disorder

 - Antipsychotics to treat hallucinations and delusions in schizophrenia

-Cognitive-behavioral therapy (CBT) will help you recognize the symptoms, learn about the illness, determine how to manage and control issues, improve cognitive and social skills, self-manage, prevent relapse, and lead a better life.
+Cognitive-behavioral therapy (CBT) is an effective treatment for schizoaffective disorder.
+It will help you recognize the symptoms, learn about the illness, determine how to manage and control issues, improve cognitive and social skills, self-manage, prevent relapse, and lead a better life.

 In severe cases, when a person appears to be suicidal or a threat to others, then hospitalization is imperative.